TuragaLab/DECODE/README.md

 seconds and to image microtubules at ultra-high labeling density.

 DECODE works by training a DEep COntext DEpendent (DECODE) neural network to detect and localize emitters at sub-pixel resolution.
-Notably, DECODE also predict detection and localization uncertainties, which can be used to generate superior super-resolution reconstructions.
+Notably, DECODE also predicts detection and localization uncertainties, which can be used to generate superior super-resolution reconstructions.

 ## Getting started